-Once, the proximity of your business to your prospective clients, was based on your geographical distance from them.
-Your clients or customers were those you could service, based on their physical distance from you.
+Once upon a time, the proximity of your business to your prospective clients, was based on your geographical distance from them.
+In other words, your clients or customers needed to be within a certain number of miles from your location.

 - If you need a copywriter and there’s one whose work you love, but he’s 5000 miles away, no problem.
 You can work together just fine.